gaurav0401/Landing-Page-using-Tailwind-CSS/README.md

 # Landing-Page-using-Tailwind-CSS

-This is a Landing Page Using tailwind CSS
+This is a landing page using Tailwind CSS